shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_ai_feedback_loop_example.md

 When we use AI agents, it's the same thing: we ask the agent to do something and it returns a result.
 We verify that result and move on to the next iteration - whether it's fixing the results or doing something new.

-If the agent has a high bug rate (==its output has a lot of mistakes), we have more work to do.
+If the agent has a high bug rate (==its output has a lot of mistakes), we humans have more work to do.
 So we want to find a way to reduce the AI agent bug rate, given that LLMs have a non-zero bug rate.

 The way to do that, is to give agents their own internal feedback loops.